elupus/esphome-nibe/README.md

 ## Setup

 You will need an esp32 with some type of RS485 converter hooked up to a UART.
 It can either be a MAX485 based chip or a chip with automatic flow control like a MAX3485.
-If using an automatic flow controlling chip, set the `dir_pin` to an unused GPIO pin on your board.
+If using an automatic flow controlling chip, don't set the `dir_pin`.

 An example of such a board is the [LilyGo T-CAN485](https://github.com/Xinyuan-LilyGO/T-CAN485), this board has an integrated RS485 connection that is verified to work with this setup.
 An example setup can be found in the [examples](./examples) folder.